-8.5.
-The Plug Group Status Screen (RSM-8R8 Series Units Only)
+9.5.
+The Plug Group Status Screen

-The Plug Group Status screen shows the configuration details and On/Off status for the RSM-8R8 Series unit's user-defined Plug Groups.
+On RSM-xRy Series units, the Plug Group Status screen can be displayed to show the configuration details and On/Off status for user-defined Plug Groups.

-- The Plug Group Status Screen is not included on standard TSM Series units and standard RSM Series units. - When the Plug Group Status Screen is viewed by an account with Administrator or SuperUser command access, all plugs and plug groups can be shown.
-When the Plug Status Screen is viewed by an account with User or ViewOnly command access, then the unit will only display the plugs and plug groups that are allowed by that account. - The procedure for defining parameters for individual plugs is described in Section 5.7.
-The procedure for defining Plug Groups is described in Section 5.6. - In order to display the Plug Group Status screen, you must first define at least one Plug Group as described in Section 5.6.
+- The Plug Group Status Screen is not available on standard DSM Series units and standard RSM Series units. - When the Plug Group Status Screen is viewed by an account with Administrator or SuperUser command access, all plugs and plug groups can be shown.
+When the Plug Status Screen is viewed by an account with User or ViewOnly command access, then the unit will only display the plugs and plug groups that are allowed by that account. - The procedure for defining parameters for individual plugs is described in Section 6.6.
+The procedure for defining Plug Groups is described in Section 6.5. - In order to display the Plug Group Status screen, you must first define at least one Plug Group as described in Section 6.5.